lycx94/rag_ollama_streamlit/README.md

-# RAG Chatbot Project

-This project implements a Retrieval-Augmented Generation (RAG) chatbot using Streamlit and Ollama.
+# Retrieval-Augmented Generation (RAG) Chatbot
-<br>This project allows you to use the chatbot offline, so you don’t have to worry about data leakage.

 ![RAG Chatbot demo](https://github.com/lycx94/rag_ollama_streamlit/blob/main/demo.gif)

+This project implements a Retrieval-Augmented Generation (RAG) chatbot using Streamlit, LlamaIndex, and Ollama.

+By leveraging LlamaIndex Response Synthesizers, it creates more context-aware question-answering systems, thereby improving the overall quality and relevance of generated responses.

+With Ollama, the model can be run locally, which offers several advantages:

+## Advantages of Local Deployment with Ollama

+1. **Cost Efficiency**
+   - Running the model locally eliminates the need for costly API calls to external services, significantly reducing operational expenses.

+2. **Data Privacy**
+   - Local deployment ensures that sensitive data remains within the user's infrastructure, enhancing data security and privacy.

+3. **Reliability**
+   - Local deployment mitigates risks associated with external service outages or rate limits, ensuring consistent availability and performance.

 ## Quick Start